-The reason I decided to write this article is that I was on Pinterest.
-I noticed that one of the ads I saw said one dollar for their opportunity.
+The reason I decided to write this article is that I was on Pinterest and I noticed that one of the ads I saw said one dollar for their opportunity.

 I Get it that there might have been a strategy to upsell people if they decide to pay the one dollar fee, however, you gotta ask yourself how cheap is too cheap, especially when it comes to online business.

 I’m a person that likes to shop for quality services online.
 I feel that prices are one of the ways that I determine a recommendation.

 When building a business online, there are also services that can be useful to help grow a business.

 I’m not saying that a lower price point for a service is cheap because a business owner values their service at a reasonable rate, such as $29.99 for an eBook or a monthly fee.

 What I’m getting at here is that you see an ad that promises you the world and explains how you can make millions or even hundreds a day if you just pay them one dollar.

 If a service or product has that much value, why even price it at a dollar?